Frequently asked questions

 When will Ivy’s chargers come online?

-Ivy anticipates it will have 73 sites across Ontario by the end of 2021.
+Ivy anticipates it will have more than 70 locations across Ontario by the end of 2021.

 Get information on new locations as they go live by visiting ivycharge.com or the Ivy mobile app for iOS and Android.